oroinc/orocommerce/src/Oro/Bundle/ScopeBundle/Resources/doc/scope.md

 $context = ['account' => 1];
 $scopeManager->findRelatedScopes('web_content', $context)
 ```
 We may or may not know what are other scope criteria that are available for this scope type.
-The Scope Manager fills in the blanks and adds *criteria IS NOT NULL* condition for any scope criteria we do not have in context.
+The Scope Manager fills in the blanks and adds *criterion IS NOT NULL* condition for any scope criterion we do not have in context.
 For our example, the Scope Manager's query looks like:
 ```
 WHERE account_id = 1 AND website_id IS NOT NULL AND accountGroup_id IS NULL;
 ```